CFOs – What Language Do You Teach In?

 Our exposure to so many parts of the business puts us in position to be great resources (teachers) to our colleagues.
 Take the challenge, learn the commercial language of your business and teach in it.

 There is an emerging language in business (many would say it’s already emerged) that revolves around technology.
 The days of an IT manager and their team managing the server in a data room and personal computers at our desk is long gone.
 In today’s world information moves at lightning speed.
 The CFO and their team have a choice.
 They can embrace this change and lead the digital transformation at their company or be overwhelmed by it and lose their relevance.
 In the past 500 years a key role for AFT leaders has been to convert data, into information, into action.
 A key resource enabling us to perfect that role was a deep and broad understanding of accounting and finance.
 Much of the insight we delivered came from deep analysis of the internal workings of our organizations through the lens of the financial statements.
-Not long ago, benchmarking added an outside twist to the teaching we could deliver and more recently, the development of financial tools lead to the creation of financial models that improved our foresight and increased the accuracy of our predictions.
+Not long ago, benchmarking added an outside twist to the teaching we could deliver and more recently, the development of financial tools led to the creation of financial models that improved our foresight and increased the accuracy of our predictions.
+(See our series on A Practical Approach to Using Artificial Intelligence to guide you in building out a key aspect of your technological capabilities.)

 Today’s technology gives us the resources that dramatically increase the data available to help us manage our businesses more efficiently.